roman-milk/roman-milk.github.io/suburban-underbelly.md

+===

- ****** Suburban Underbelly Ch.
-02 ****** byfastandsloppy© I don't know what I was expecting to happen.
+I don't know what I was expecting to happen.
 In a way I guess I sort-of thought the sight of my stiff, fat unit would shock the girls out of their scheme and they'd go running home, un-deflowered.
 But no, they were sitting on my couch, obviously nervous, but determined to proceed.
 Sally was naked; her pink, freckled skin young and flawless under its glaze of beading sweat; her breasts small but pert and well shaped; her narrow hips making her look even younger; her pubic hair golden and wispy.
 Beside her was Hafsa, not naked, but rather wearing a matching set of tiny, lacey black bra and panties.
 The elaborate designs she had painted on her hands in henna extended up her arm.
 Her body was small but perfectly proportioned, with medium sized tits that looked huge on her narrow chest and curvy hips that made her look more of a woman than Sally's straight frame.
 They both looked up at me from under their crinkled brows with wide, uneasy eyes as they scooted apart so I could sit between them.

  As I lowered myself onto the couch I looked up and noticed that they'd a video camera into the input jack in the back of my TV.
 On the screen, I stood behind Mimi, plugging my dick in and out of her cunt as she ate out Madison's pussy.